 The Manager is a wholly-owned subsidiary of The Bank of Nova Scotia ("Scotiabank").
-Scotiabank also owns, directly or indirectly, 100% of Scotia Securities Inc. ("SSI"), HollisWealth Advisory Services Inc. and Tangerine Investment Funds Limited, each a mutual fund dealer, and Scotia Capital Inc. ("SCI") (which includes HollisWealth, ScotiaMcLeod and Scotia iTRADE), an investment dealer.
+Scotiabank also owns, directly or indirectly, 100% of Scotia Securities Inc., HollisWealth Advisory Services Inc. and Tangerine Investment Funds Limited, each a mutual fund dealer, and Scotia Capital Inc., (which includes HollisWealth, ScotiaMcLeod and Scotia iTRADE), an investment dealer.

 The Manager, on behalf of the Fund, may enter into transactions or arrangements with other members of Scotiabank or certain other companies that are related or connected to the Manager (each a "related party").
 All transactions between the Fund and the related parties are in the normal course of business and are carried out at arm's length terms.
-The purpose of this section is to provide a brief description of any transaction involving the Fund and a related party.